-While the Terms and Conditions provide for a contractual write-down of the claims of Holders under the Notes if a Trigger Event or a Viability Event occurs, there can be no assurance that the rights and claims of Holders, the price or value of an investment in the Notes and/or UBS Group AG's ability to satisfy its obligations under the Guarantee and/or the Issuer's ability to satisfy its obligations under the Notes would not be adversely affected as well or instead by the exercise of any of the FINMA's resolution powers with respect to UBS Group AG or the Issuer under the resolution regime described above.
-Moreover, the FINMA may decide that a Viability Event has occurred and require the Notes to be fully written down based on the relevant provisions contained in the Terms and Conditions regardless of whether or not the abovementioned conditions for exercising its statutory powers are met and/or without respecting the principles and safeguards that apply to measures taken by the FINMA in a formal restructuring or liquidation proceeding.
+While the Terms and Conditions provide for a contractual write-down of the claims of Holders under the Notes if a Trigger Event or a Viability Event occurs, there can be no assurance that the rights and claims of Holders, the price or value of an investment in the Notes and/or the Issuer's ability to satisfy its obligations under the Notes would not be adversely affected as well or instead by the exercise of any of the FINMA's resolution powers with respect to the Issuer under the resolution regime described above.
+Moreover, the FINMA may decide that a Viability Event has occurred and require the Notes to be fully written down based on the relevant provisions contained in the Terms and Conditions regardless of whether or not the above-mentioned conditions for exercising its statutory powers are met and/or without respecting the principles and safeguards that apply to measures taken by the FINMA in a formal restructuring or liquidation proceeding.